GET STARTED | Get Your Fair Cash Offer Today

 Erie County has one of the most active property tax enforcement systems in New York State.
 Understanding exactly how the Erie County delinquent tax process works — and when to act — can be the difference between walking away with equity and losing everything at auction.

-How Erie County Handles Delinquent Property Taxes
+Erie County Delinquent Property Taxes — How the Process Works

-NCB has worked with Erie County homeowners at every stage of this process, including in rem proceedings.
+Once an in rem proceeding is filed, the timeline to losing your property can be measured in months, not years.
+NCB has worked with Erie County homeowners at every stage of this process.
 A cash sale — even during active in rem proceedings — can stop the process if completed before the redemption deadline expires.

 Properties within the City of Buffalo are subject to both City of Buffalo and Erie County tax enforcement.
 The city has its own tax enforcement process that can run parallel to county proceedings, potentially accelerating the timeline.
 Properties in suburban Erie County municipalities — Cheektowaga, Amherst, Tonawanda, West Seneca — deal primarily with the county process.